-Outcomes and impact however cannot be delivered without the development, over time, of unique strategic and operational capabilities that provide the organisational 'muscle' required to deliver on required outcomes.
+Impact, outcomes and outputs cannot be delivered without the development, over time, of unique strategic and operational capabilities that provide the organisational 'muscle' required to perform the activities or work of the NCT.
 Capabilities are therefore unique, integrated combinations of human skills / competencies (people), organisational systems, processes and technologies (technology) and physical resources (assets & infrastructure) required to perform mission-critical work.
 These unique capabilities are usually situated in-house but may also be outsourced or insourced.
 It is for this reason that we have combined a results based approach with the identification of these capabilities.

-Data gathering is essential to both the tracking of whether or not outcomes / impact has been achieved as well as whether or not desired capabilities have been developed.
+Data gathering is essential to both the tracking of whether or not outcomes or outputs have been achieved, as well as whether or not desired capabilities have been developed.
 It is for this reason that data and measurement inform all aspects of the NCT's operations.
-Data utilised includes an assessment of efficiency and effectiveness of all aspects of the NCT's adjudication and support operations as well as a breakdown of key milestones required to deliver on the NCT's strategic goals and desired outcomes.
+Data utilised includes ongoing assessments of efficiency and effectiveness of all aspects of the NCT's adjudication and support operations as well as a breakdown of key milestones required to deliver on the NCT's strategic goals and desired outcomes.
 The NCT gathers and reviews data on a monthly basis to establish whether or not it is on track to deliver on its performance commitments.